After a car accident, you should absolutely seek medical care.

 You’ll want to make sure that you let your doctor know about your health history, including any significant injuries and surgeries you’ve had in the past and any chronic illnesses or diseases you have.
 If you have a heart condition, asthma, cancer (or have previously had cancer), these are all conditions that are important for your doctor to know.

 Disclosing your health history to your doctor will not only help them better treat you.
 It will also help ensure that insurance companies can’t try to argue that your car accident injuries were because of pre-existing conditions.
 However, pre-existing conditions may make your injuries worse.
 For example, people with diabetes heal slowly and are prone to infection.
 Letting your doctor know about your conditions can help them watch out for any side-effects that may not have occurred otherwise.
+Untreated injuries or missing follow up visits can result in chronic pain, so it is essential to work closely with a medical professional throughout your recovery.

 How You Were Injured in the Crash